Computational-Mafia/donbot/votecounter/README.md

 `votecounter.py` is produced by converting the front-facing notebook `votecounter.ipynb` using the jupyter command `jupyter nbconvert --to script votecounter.ipynb`.

+As some work may be left to be done on this subproject, a development folder is included with the code used to develop this votecounter.
 This notebook/script was developed in work described in `votecounterdev.ipnyb` based on Mini Normal Archive data listed in `archive.txt`.
 The associated archive of posts associated with the listed games is too large to be uploaded to GitHub, but may be obtainable by scraping the data or contacting Psyche.

+Additional classes included in the development subdirectory are described in `VoteCount.ipynb` and `VotecounterTest.ipynb`; though they currently work much more slowly than the testing code described in `development/votecounterdev.ipynb`, these notebooks support some testing of votecounters that have a certain API.

 ## Setup